senaite/senaite.health/README.md

 Bika Laboratory Information Management System customised for use in Health laboratories.

-Last stable version: **v3.1.6** · **Tangeritin** · released: 2015-02-27
+Last stable version: **v3.1.6** · released: 2015-02-27

-[**Tangeritin**](http://en.wikipedia.org/wiki/Tangeritin) is a flavone that is found in tangerine and other citrus peels.
-Tangeritin strengthens the cell wall and acts as a plant's defensive mechanism against disease-causing pathogens.
-Tangeritin shows enormous potential as an anticancer agent: *in vitro* studies show antimutagenic antiinvasive and antiproliferative effects.
+[**Naringenin**](http://en.wikipedia.org/wiki/Naringenin) is a flavanone, a typeof flavonoid, that is considered to have a bioactive effect on human health as antioxidant, free radical scavenger, anti-inflammatory, carbohydrate metabolism promoter, and immune system modulator.
+It is the predominant flavanone in grapefruit.

 Installation and upgrades
 -------------------------